MikronT/CursorMower/README.md

 Notes

 - Current command line window dimensions are used as default dimensions
-- Each of them can be the one only for the whole layout file (otherwise previous parameter is omitted)
+- Each of them should be one per the whole layout file (otherwise previous parameter is omitted)
 - You can change only one of them if you need

 #### Set window margins